 Time management is about more than just managing our time.
 It is about setting priorities and taking charge.
 It often means changing habits or activities that cause us to waste … Read More »

 “You’ve got to know when to hold ‘em

 Know when to fold ‘em

 Know when to walk away

 Kenny Rogers – “The Gambler”

 “The Gambler” reminds us that in poker, folding is part of the game.
-It allows us to take risks, knowing that if things don’t take a positive turn, we can always abandon the pursuit, although as in poker our project might be seduced by sunk costs – irreversible expenditure.
+It allows us to take risks, knowing that if things don’t take a positive turn, we can always abandon the pursuit, although as in poker our project might be seduced by sunk costs – irreversible financial “investment.”

 In 1996 there was a fatal attempt to climb Everest, when five people died on the mountain unwilling to heed the mandatory turnaround time and pull the plug on an expedition that faced deteriorating conditions.
-How do projects continue in the face of evidence that the plug should have been pulled?
-How can we make sense of this compulsion to continue?
-While there’s no single … Read More »
+How do these projects continue in the face of evidence that the plug should have been pulled?
+How can we make sense of … Read More »

 Authors launching their books sometimes find themselves at a bookstore or other venue surrounded by empty seats except perhaps for their loyal family members, a solo ardent fan, random stragglers, and bored staff.
 Fortunately, my frugal, hooplaless and haka-free book launch collared a few curious people.
 Here’s me with colleagues and friends from our MBA days (some 30 years ago) including in the foreground Mark and Murray – successful entrepreneurs and clearly extremely intelligent and very discerning readers!

 Click here for the FREE first chapter of this 204 page book.
 If you want a hard copy of the entire book please contact me by email firstname.lastname@example.org.
 The book will cost you NZ$38, which sum includes GST and free delivery within NZ.